valentina-s/m2m_demo/README.md

 Basic instructions for using the OOI M2M Web Services.
 See ipython notebooks for examples using python's requests module.

 ## Getting Started
-* Create a user account on [ooinet.oceanobservatories.org](https://www.ooinet.oceanobservatories.org)
+* Create a user account on [ooinet.oceanobservatories.org](https://www.ooinet.oceanobservatories.org) or use the CILogon button with an academic or Google account.
 * Log in
 * Navigate to the drop down menu screen in the top-right corner menu
 * Click on the "User Profile" element of the drop down.